-File is a named location on disk to store related information.
-It is used to permanently store data in a non-volatile memory (e.g. hard disk).
+Files are named locations on disk to store related information.
+They are used to permanently store data in a non-volatile memory (e.g. hard disk).

-Since, random access memory (RAM) is volatile which loses its data when computer is turned off, we use files for future use of the data.
+Since Random Access Memory (RAM) is volatile (which loses its data when the computer is turned off), we use files for future use of the data by permanently storing them.

-When we want to read from or write to a file we need to open it first.
-When we are done, it needs to be closed, so that resources that are tied with the file are freed.
+When we want to read from or write to a file, we need to open it first.
+When we are done, it needs to be closed so that the resources that are tied with the file are freed.

 The default is reading in text mode.
 In this mode, we get strings when reading from the file.

-On the other hand, binary mode returns bytes and this is the mode to be used when dealing with non-text files like image or exe files.
+On the other hand, binary mode returns bytes and this is the mode to be used when dealing with non-text files like images or executable files.

 f = open("test.txt") # equivalent to 'r' or 'rt' f = open("test.txt",'w') # write in text mode f = open("img.bmp",'r+b') # read and write in binary mode